North County Transit District: LIFT paratransit service

 LIFT vehicles provide origin-to-destination service for people with disabilities who are unable to use BREEZE buses due to their disability and have been certified for eligibility, as required by the Americans with Disabilities Act of 1990.
 Service is available for trips within ¾ mile of fixed bus routes.

 The LIFT's first day of service was January 1, 1993.
 The American Logistics Company operates the LIFT.

 FLEX on-demand service

-FLEX is an on-demand service in parts of southwest Carlsbad and Ramona, where BREEZE service is not available.
+FLEX is an on-demand service in parts of Oceanside and Ramona, where BREEZE service is not available.
 FLEX vehicles take passengers anywhere within the FLEX zone or to the nearest transfer point on the BREEZE, COASTER, or SPRINTER.
 The American Logistics Company operates the FLEX service.